 Since the 2000s, we’ve seen a lot of disruptive technologies, apps, and services that changed the way we live, and shook up their respective industries.
 Social media sites like Facebook disrupted telecommunication.
 Transportation services like Uber disrupted the taxi industry.
 Airbnb disrupted the hotel and hospitality industry.
 Likewise, cryptocurrencies like Bitcoin disrupted traditional banking.

-When it comes to projects and ideas for home renovation and decoration, home improvement sites have disrupted it as well, allowing the wisdom of the pros be shared freely, and the knowledge of the crowd to be shared across many different platforms.
+When it comes to projects and ideas for home renovation and decoration, home improvement sites have disrupted it as well, allowing the wisdom of the pros to be shared freely, and the knowledge of the crowd to be shared across many different platforms.

-There are a handful of useful project and idea sites for home improvement out there in the Internet where you can gain a lot of knowledge for free.
+There are a handful of useful project and idea sites for home improvement out there on the Internet where you can gain a lot of knowledge for free.
 Check out project management courses for more information.
 Here are some of the helpful sites and what you can get out of them: